oasci/obsidian-bibtex-adder/README.md

 ## Usage

 Ideally, this plugin should be paired with the [Citation](https://github.com/hans/obsidian-citation-plugin) plugin when an external reference manage (e.g., Mendeley, EndNote, Zotero, etc.) is not being used.
-This plugin essentially acts as a reference importer by providing an simple way to add BibTeX entries from DOIs.
+This plugin essentially acts as a reference importer by providing a simple way to add BibTeX entries from DOIs.

-- Adds a command, ``"Add BibTeX entry from DOI"``, that prompts the user for a DOI and proceeds to lookup and add the BibTeX entry.
+- Adds a command, ``Add BibTeX entry from DOI``, that prompts the user for a DOI, retrieves the BibTex entry, then adds it to a bib file within the vault.

+Currently, only the Google scholar citation key format is used to generate BibBtex entries.

 ## Installation